Haka: Cultural influence

+In 2017, actor Dwayne Johnson performed a haka with a girls' soccer team in The Fate of the Furious.

+Actor Jason Momoa performed a haka with a group of performers that included New Zealand actor Temuera Morrison on the red carpet at the Aquaman premiere in Los Angeles in 2018.

 In March 2019, following the Christchurch mosque shootings, school pupils and other groups performed haka to honour those killed in the attacks.

 The choreography in the "Miroh" music video by South Korean boy band Stray Kids featured haka elements.

 Three or four American football teams are known to perform haka as a pregame rite.
 This appears to have begun at Kahuku High School where both the student body and local community includes many Polynesian Hawaiians, Māori, Samoans, Tahitians, and Tongans.
-The University of Hawaii Rainbow Warriors football team also adopted haka as a pregame rite during the 2006 season, and the practice has spread to a number of other teams overseas; there has, however, been some criticism of this as inappropriate and disrespectful.
-Non-traditional or inaccurate haka performances have been criticised by Māori academics, such as Morgan Godfrey.
+The University of Hawaii Rainbow Warriors football team also adopted haka as a pregame rite during the 2006 season, and the practice has spread to a number of other teams overseas; there has, however, been some criticism of the practice as inappropriate and disrespectful.
+Non-traditional or inaccurate haka performances have been criticised by Māori academics, such as Morgan Godfery.

+In September 2024, thousands gathered in Eden Park in Auckland to break the record of the largest haka performance.
+France held the previous official world record since 2014.

+On 14 November 2024, MP Hana-Rawhiti Maipi-Clarke led a haka inside the New Zealand Parliament to protest the Treaty Principles Bill, joined by Debbie Ngarewa-Packer, Rawiri Waititi, and other MPs.
+Debate was temporarily paused and the house voted to suspend Maipi-Clarke.